Fighting for Personalized Education

-RB: Being asked ─ I love that.
+Mind Rocket: Being asked ─ I love that.
 I think it’s very interesting.
 And it’s powerful to think about the role others play in our own professional paths, especially in education and recognizing talent.

 How have you changed as a person ─ just from a personal perspective ─ with the different levels of achievement that you’ve embarked on in education?

 MD: As I continue to grow in my profession, I’ve always looked back and realized that I could have done a better job at each level because you continue to learn with a broader perspective in your job and in your roles and responsibilities.
 But it’s also in knowing that we’re never done in education and that education continues to change because our life around us changes.

 Education tends to be the slower moving institution.
 And so, I’m looking at what was happening beyond ─ at our world, in our society ─ that we can help students be prepared for that and not just what we’ve done in our past.

 I think I’m more influenced by what’s going on around us.
 Those people who have continued to ask me to take new roles continue to take risks on me by allowing me to look at education differently.